Bullfighting In Spain Stays Alive Despite Regional Ban

-ANTONIO GUTIERREZ: Bullfighting is very, very good.
-Okay?
+"Bullfighting is very, very good.
+OK?" says Gutierrez.

-FRAYER: In other words, he thinks Catalonia's ban on bullfighting is mostly about politics and nationalism.
+In other words, he thinks Catalonia's ban on bullfighting is mostly about politics and nationalism.
 The Catalan language and culture were repressed during the nearly 40-year military dictatorship of Francisco Franco.

-Since democracy, Catalan nationalists have sought to cast off all things Castilian, referring to Spain's central and more conservative heartland.
+Since democracy, Catalan nationalists have sought to cast off all things Castilian — referring to Spain's central, and more conservative, heartland.

-RICARDO PEREZ: I don't like that people kill bull, but I respect that.
-I think it should be legal.
+"I don't like that people kill bulls, but I respect it.
+I think it should be legal," Perez says.

-ALEXANDER FISKE-HARRISON: Bullfighting has fallen off as the economy has collapsed because it's an expensive hobby.
-People can't afford the tickets and people can't afford the bulls.
+"Bullfighting has fallen off as the economy has collapsed, because it's an expensive hobby.
+People can't afford the tickets, and people can't afford the bulls," he says.

-Paco Mateo is a black-clad chain-smoking writer.
-With his dark beard, he seems to be channeling another famous bullfighting writer, Ernest Hemingway, as he sits brooding at a cafe near the Plaza de Toro.
+Paco Mateo is a black-clad, chain-smoking writer.
+With his dark beard, he seems to be channeling another famous bullfighting writer, Ernest Hemingway, as he sits brooding at a cafe near the Plaza de Toros.

-FRAYER: In the world of bullfighting, there's much corruption, he says.
-The people killing the bulls aren't the fighters, it's those who are trying to save money because of the crisis, the companies.
-They're rotting the game.
+"In the world of bullfighting, there's much corruption, he says.
+The people killing the bulls aren't the fighters, it's those who are trying to save money because of the crisis, he says, adding that the companies are rotting the game.

 Many younger Spaniards, like Elisabeth Barcelo, don't see any romance in bullfighting.

-ELISABETH BARCELO: Bulls are not aware of what they do, but people are.
+"Bulls are not aware of what they do, but people are.
 So I don't like it.
 It's torturing an animal.
-It doesn't make any sense for me.
+It doesn't make any sense to me," she says.

-FRAYER: The British aficionado, Fiske-Harrison, trained as a bullfighter himself.
+The British aficionado, Fiske-Harrison, trained as a bullfighter himself.

-FISKE-HARRISON: I think that there will be an ongoing conflict between the animal rights, animal welfare lobby on one side and the pro-bullfighting lobby on the other.
-It's very hard to see it actually dying out completely, though.
+"I think there will be an ongoing conflict between the animal rights and animal welfare lobby on the one side, and the pro-bullfighting lobby on the other.
+It's very hard to see it actually dying out completely, though."

-FRAYER: Meanwhile, Madrid's bullring hosts half a dozen fights this weekend.
+Meanwhile, Madrid's bullring hosts half a dozen fights this weekend.
 Out of 24,000 seats, 20,000 tickets have already been sold.